 Angelou herself was so shocked by these events that she refused to speak for five years, believing that it was her voice that killed him and that “my voice would kill anyone”.
 Eventually it was her love of literature, and specifically poetry, that got her talking again, when a family friend, Mrs. Bertha Flowers, told her: “You do not love poetry, not until you speak it”.

-Relocation to San Francisco
+Maya Angelou Moves to San Francisco

 In 1942 her mother moved, with Angelou and her brother, to Oakland, in the Bay Area.
 By that time the Second World War was in full swing and many men were being called up for service, that in itself was breaking down all kinds of barriers.
 Women were now moving into jobs that had previously been considered to be too physical for them.
 Factories, shipbuilding yards and the docks were all beginning to employ females.
 So too was the Market Street Railway.